Leatherback sea turtle: Evolution

 Relatives of modern leatherback turtles have existed in relatively the same form since the first true sea turtles evolved over 110 million years ago during the Cretaceous period.
 The dermochelyids are relatives of the family Cheloniidae, which contains the other six extant sea turtle species, and studies using fossil-calibrated genetic analyses have shown these families to have split approximately 49 to 70 million years ago.
 However, the sister taxon of Dermochelyidae is the extinct family Protostegidae that included other species that did not have a hard carapace.
+The only known fossil material of the extant leatherback sea turtle itself is a humerus reported from the Middle–Late Pleistocene strata from the bottom of the Taiwan Strait between Penghu Islands and Taiwan.